jguegant/tech.blog/content/C++/dense-hash-map-part-3.md

 ```

 Once again, `union_key_value_pair` uses the tag type `std::allocator_arg_t` to be sure not to collide with other constructors.
 We will then construct the `pair_` in place ; meaning that we will skip the memory allocation part of it since we already have the storage for it.
-Constructing an object in **C++17** with an allocator requires you a Phd in C++ arcaneries: you need a non-const instance of that allocator coupled to the [allocator_traits](https://en.cppreference.com/w/cpp/memory/allocator_traits). **C++20** can once again save you some time here with [std::make_obj_using_allocator](https://en.cppreference.com/w/cpp/memory/make_obj_using_allocator).
+Constructing an object in **C++17** with an allocator requires you a PhD in C++ arcaneries: you need a non-const instance of that allocator coupled to the [allocator_traits](https://en.cppreference.com/w/cpp/memory/allocator_traits). **C++20** can once again save you some time here with [std::make_obj_using_allocator](https://en.cppreference.com/w/cpp/memory/make_obj_using_allocator).

 And on this positive note we are done with allocators!
 Our node class has the same behaviour a std::pair, it will reuse the allocator it was allocated with for its own members.

 ## Conclusion from the author:

 It was quite a labor to implement the iterators types for our dense_hash_map.
 We also discovered with stupor that allocators are not working out of the box for custom types.
-To have or not to have access to C++20 is also a huge factor in how maintenable you can write such code.
-C++17 demands a lot more rigor when dealing with pseudo-standard code.
+To have or not to have access to C++20 is also a huge factor in how easily you can write such code.
+C++17 demands a lot more rigor when dealing with "standard" code.

-I have been selling these blog posts as us building a hash map together, so I am assuming that you are quite furor by now: all the prior posts and this one did not contain a single line of algorithms.
+I have been selling these blog posts as us building a hash map together... so I am assuming that you are quite in furor by now since all the prior posts and this one did not contain a single line of algorithms.
 The rumor is that the next post will be about a maze of insertion algorithms, so stay tuned!